Back

 Intent:

-Science teaching at Pyrcroft Grange Primary School aims to provide children with a strong understanding of the world around them whilst also developing the specific skills and knowledge to help children to work scientifically.
-We aim to encourage the children to develop an awareness of further scientific concepts and processes and the implications of Science within the wider world, both today and in the future.
+Science teaching at Pyrcroft Grange Primary School aims to provide children with a strong understanding of the world around them whilst also developing the specific skills and disciplinary knowledge to help children work scientifically.
+As a core subject, we recognise the importance of the role of science within our curriculum to help children understand and take responsibility for the implications of science within the wider world, both today and in the future.

-At Pyrcroft Grange we recognise the importance of cross-curricular learning and want the children to be aware of the scientific enquiry skills required within each topic area and how they can relate to other key areas of the science curriculum.
-These focus areas and topics are recapped as the children move up through the school, and topics such as plants taught in Key Stage One are taught and revisited again in further detail as the children move up into Key Stage Two, promoting sustained knowledge and enthusiasm for learning.
-Children are guided to make cross-curricular links with their learning and alongside our vocabulary learning, specialist scientific vocabulary is taught for each topic area to ensure that children are secure in their understanding and are able to communicate their scientific thinking with confidence.
+At Pyrcroft Grange we recognise the importance that science teaching should build on existing knowledge and experiences.
+We want the children to be aware of the scientific enquiry skills required within each science topic area and how they can relate to other key areas of the curriculum.
+These focus areas and topics are recapped as the children move up through the school, and topics such as plants taught in Key Stage One, are taught, and revisited again in further detail as the children move up into Key Stage Two, promoting sustained knowledge.

 Implementation: